ozangunalp/kafka-native/README.md

 ## Creating a native executable

-You can create a native executable using the following on `kraft-server` directory:
+You can create a native executable using the following on `kafka-server` directory:
 ```shell script
 mvn package -Pnative
 ```